Germany–Spain relations: Spanish Succession War (1701-1714)

 The extinction of the Spanish Habsburgs in 1701 triggered the Spanish Succession War.
-The Hague Great Alliance around the Austrian - Habsburg Emperor, the Holy Roman Empire, England and Great Britain and the Netherlands fought against France and its allies Kurköln, Savoy and the Electorate of Bavaria.
-The war took an unfavorable turn for Habsburg with the death of Joseph I., but it also shook the forces of France.
-The Austrian house Habsburg had become under Leopold I. and Joseph I. nevertheless to the European great power.
+The Second Grand Alliance around the Austrian - Habsburg Emperor, the Holy Roman Empire, England and Great Britain and the Netherlands fought against France and its allies the Electorate of Cologne, Savoy and the Electorate of Bavaria.
+The war took an unfavorable turn for Habsburg with the death of Joseph I. Nevertheless, the Austrian house of Habsburg had become under Leopold I and Joseph I a great European power.

 In the end, France succeeded in establishing Philip V as king of Spain.
-Thus the dynasty of the Bourbonen, which reigns today, was founded in Spain.
+Thus the Dynasty of Bourbon, which still reigns today, was founded in Spain.
 Almost all the powers involved in the war had achieved at least partial successes at the end of the war.

 19th century

 Leopold von Hohenzollern: Spanish succession disputes lead to the Franco-Prussian War.

 In 1869, the Spanish Cortes proclaimed a new constitution that envisaged a parliamentary monarchy as a form of government.
 A promising royal candidate was Prince Leopold of Hohenzollern-Sigmaringen, scion of a Catholic branch line of Hohenzollern.
 He was persuaded in the spring of 1870 by Otto von Bismarck to accept the candidature.
 Soon Leopold resigned from his candidacy, as France threatened war.
 The French objection to Leopold or the French demand "that S. Maj.
 The [Prussian] king committed himself for all future, never to give his consent again, if the Hohenzollern should come back to their candidature" - as that of Otto edited by Bismarck and thus deliberately pointed Emser Depesche, led to the German-French War.
 The victory of Prussia and its allies resulted in 1871 in the German Unification.

 Reich Chancellor Bismarck described the German Reich as "saturated" in order to be able to insert the new power factor in Europe's center into the Concert of the Powers but Kaiser Wilhelm II, German Emperor from 1888 to 1918, demanded "a place in the sun" for the Germans.
 This world power policy brought Germany came into conflict with Spain in the Asian Pacific region over its plans to colonize some Micronesian islands claimed by Spain, even though it was a declining power and had already lost most of its American colonies in the Spanish American wars of independence.
 With Spain's loss in the Spanish American War they ceded their last American colonies (Cuba and Puerto Rico) to the United States along with the Asian colonies of the Philippines and Guam island.
-In 1898 the Spanish Empire tried to recover from the war by selling its remaining Pacific island colonies to the German Empire, ending with the German–Spanish Treaty by which Spain relinquished the Carolines, the northern Mariana Islands and Palau to Germany.
+In 1898 the Spanish Empire tried to recover from the war by selling its remaining Pacific island colonies to the German Empire, ending with the German–Spanish Treaty (1899) by which Spain relinquished the Carolines, the northern Mariana Islands and Palau to Germany.
 These South Pacific areas became part of German New Guinea.